Frequently Asked Questions

 How much does membership cost?

-Our monthly dues are similar to other Bay Area workshops, $100-150 a month.
+Monthly dues are similar to other Bay Area workshops, $100-150 a month.

 Can I bring my kids?